-Direct to Garment, or DTG printing, is a process by which a digital image is printed directly onto your apparel using the newest technology in apparel printing.
+Direct to Garment, or DTG printing, is a process by which a digital image is printed directly onto your apparel using the latest technology in apparel printing.
 This process allows us to print any quantity order with highly detailed full color designs at an affordable price.
-With our expert team of DTG professionals any design is possible .
-We ensure outstanding accuracy, exceptional consistency, exceptional print output and low priced rates with every order.
+With our expert team of direct to garment printers, any design is possible .
+We ensure outstanding accuracy, exceptional consistency, phenomenal print output, and low priced rates with every order.

 Every order receives a professional design review from our team of graphic artists and digital printing experts.
 We work diligently with you to see to your finished product.
 To start, we ask for the highest resolution image you currently have.
 The higher the image resolution, the better!

 Our designers are happy to work with any image you provide, even if it takes a bit of polishing.
 We have mastered the art of transforming designs into masterpieces.
 For businesses, check with your web developer or marketing team to provide you with any raw logo image files.

 Every design is thoroughly inspected before printing for quality assurance.
 You’ll be able to review the finished layout when we send you the final design proofs for your approval.
 If you have questions about your specific artwork, simply call us at 1-800-620-1233 to consult with your project specialist.

 When it comes to printing, pixels matter.
 Pixels are the smallest measurable point in a photo, and together, hundreds of thousands of them (sometimes millions) combine together to make the image you see.
 Think of mosaic artwork; The greater number of pieces within a canvas, the more detailed and apparent the image will look.

 There are two types of images: raster and vector.
 Raster images use pixels.
 The higher number of pixels an image contains, the better resolution it will have; better quality prints.
 Pixels have a direct effect on the scaling capabilities of an image.
 The more pixels an image contains, the larger it can be scaled without becoming boxy, or “pixelated.”